cmu-sei/kaiju/README.md

 - **GhiHorn** = a plugin to calculate paths and reachability in control flow graphs, utilizing Z3.
     - Select `Kaiju > GhiHorn` to access this tool from Ghidra's CodeBrowser.
+      You can also launch the plugin by pressing `CTRL-G`.
 - **Function Hash Viewer** = a plugin that displays an interactive list of functions in a program and several types of hashes.
 Analysts can use this to export one or more functions from a program into YARA signatures.